 Carnitine palmitoyltransferase I (CPT I) deficiency

 CPT I deficiency is caused by mutations in the CPT1A gene encoding CPT IA, a liver isoform, preventing LCFAs from entering mitochondria for fatty acid β-oxidation.
-Key symptoms (birth to 18 months) are related to liver function and include hepatic encephalopathy, hypoketotic hypoglycemia, seizures, and sudden unexpected death in infancy; muscle and heart symptoms are absent.1,5,6
+Key signs and symptoms usually appear in childhood and are related to liver function.
+They include hepatic encephalopathy, hypoketotic hypoglycemia, seizures, and sudden unexpected death in infancy; muscle and heart symptoms are absent.1,5,6

 Carnitine-acylcarnitine translocase (CACT) deficiency

 CACT deficiency is caused by mutations in the SLC25A20 gene encoding CACT, leading to disruption of LCFAs mitochondrial import for β-oxidation.
-Symptoms include hypoketotic hypoglycemia, respiratory distress, seizures, hypotonia, bradycardia/other arrhythmias, cardiac failure, and hyperammonemia; often fatal at birth or early infancy.7,8
+Key signs and symptoms include hypoketotic hypoglycemia, respiratory distress, seizures, hypotonia, bradycardia/other arrhythmias, cardiac failure, and hyperammonemia; often fatal at birth or early infancy.7,8

 Carnitine palmitoyltransferase II (CPT II) deficiency

 CPT II deficiency is caused by mutations in the CPT2 gene encoding CPT II, preventing LCFAs from being transported into mitochondria for fatty acid β-oxidation.
-Key symptoms include hypoketotic hypoglycemia (childhood), cardiomyopathy, and muscular symptoms (adolescence/adulthood).7,9
+Key signs and symptoms of the neonatal and infantile forms include hypoketotic hypoglycemia, cardiomyopathy, and seizures.
+Symptoms of the myopathic form include muscle pain and weakness after exercise.7,9

 Very long-chain acyl-CoA dehydrogenase (VLCAD) deficiency